dmarkrollins/pairity/README.md

 ## What is Pairity

 Pairity is an pair management tool.

+If you don't know what pairing is read [this](https://content.pivotal.io/blog/pair-programming-considered-extremely-beneficial).

-Unlike other tools we've used to manage pair rotations, Pairity extends the concept of team-based pairing to include cross-team pair management and active pair-matching where sought after roles are matched with user role profiles and tech stacks are matched to technologies users indicate they have competence or would like to gain competence in.
+Unlike other tools we've used to manage pair rotations, Pairity extends the concept of team-based pairing to include:

+- Same team pair management/rotation
+- Cross-team pair management
+- Active cross team pair-matching based on needed role and technology competency
+- Include roles other than just engineering
+- Cross role pairing (engineering/product, product/design, design/engineering)

 ## Core Features

+- Same team paring
-- Pair Matching within same team
+- Cross team pairing
-- Role matching across teams
-- Tech stack matching across teams
+- Cross role pairing
 - Team management and inter/intra team pairing metrics

 ## How can you help